wlingca/rdssms/workshop/content/Lab2/2_failover/_index.en.md

 * From the bastion host, launch a Powershell session from the Start menu.
 {{% img "ps1.png" "failover" %}}

+* Copy the following script to notepad, find and replace the following information:

+    * **[listener endpoint]**: `Listener endpoint information you saved in the previous lab`

+    * **[password]**: `Password you specified for the admin user during create database instance`

-* Copy the following script to notepad, find and replace **[listener endpoint]** with the **Listener endpoint** information you saved in the previous lab.
-Then copy and paste the script to **Powershell** to run the script.
+* Then copy and paste the updated script to **Powershell** to run the script.

         $i=1
         $InstanceName="[listener endpoint]"
         do {
         try {
-                Invoke-Sqlcmd -ServerInstance $InstanceName -Database TempDB -Query "SELECT @@SERVERNAME as ServerName, GetDate() as CurrentTime" -ErrorAction Stop
+                Invoke-Sqlcmd -Username admin -Password [password] -ServerInstance $InstanceName -Database TempDB -Query "SELECT @@SERVERNAME as ServerName, GetDate() as CurrentTime" -ErrorAction Stop
         }
         catch {
                 Write-host "Connection interrupted, retrying..."